TREVOR MATTEA

 PicturePhoto by E.L.B.
 (2012-2013)

-As part of this field trip, students participated in a tour of historical buildings in downtown Mountain View led by parent volunteers acting in character and made timelines documenting major events.
+As part of this field trip, students participated in a tour of historical buildings in downtown Mountain View, led by parent volunteers in character, and created timelines documenting major events.

 This field trip was originally designed to accompany the following California Content Standards for Grade 3 Continuity and Change: